elbruno/ntn-podcast-creator/README.md

 - Python 3.8 or higher
 - FFmpeg (required for audio processing)
+- Playwright and Chromium browser (optional, for Adobe Enhance audio feature)
 - (Optional) Docker and VS Code with Dev Containers extension for containerized development

 ### Installing FFmpeg